Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we have proposed a \acd{DRL} approach for the longitudinal spacing control of vehicular platoons subject to external disturbances, parametric uncertainties, and different communication topologies.
 The main idea was to generalize a \ace{DRL} trained police by incorporating on it an integral action term, capable of rejecting these model misspecifications.
 As a first contribution, we have modeled the \ac{CNN} input as a scalar whose value $\statev$ was given by the summation of the errors in position, speed, and acceleration between vehicle $i$ and the average virtual state given by the states in $\neighSet_{i}$.
 With this, we were able to train the \ac{DRL} algorithm in an environment with only two agents communicating via \ac{PF} topology, making training more simple and generalizable.
 However, when applying this trained policy to simulations with different topologies, the incorporation of new neighbors brings unmodeled uncertainties to the system.
 Therefore, as a second contribution, to reject disturbances caused by this simplification, and by other terms such as road slope, wind, and uncertainties in the vehicle parameters, we have added an integral term to reach null error in a steady-state condition.
-We have also discussed some conditions in which the nonlinear policy can be considered stable, once the platoon is modeled as a linear SISO system.
+We have also discussed some mild conditions and assumptions, under which the nonlinear policy can guarantee zero error and time-domain string stability, once the platoon is modeled as a linear SISO system.
 Simulated experiments have shown that this strategy increased the robustness of the spacing control to external disturbances and the resiliency of the platoon to different communication topologies when compared to the current literature.